Gov: 2 in Florida test presumptively positive for COVID-19

 State officials said both people sought health care and would be under isolation until cleared by public health officials.
 Both were identified as adults, though their ages weren't released.
 Officials also tweeted that they are monitoring others who have been in contact with the two patients.

-The governor's announcement said he was issuing an executive order effective immediately directing the state health officer and surgeon general, Dr. Scott Rivkees, to declare a statewide public health emergency.
+The governor's announcement said he was issuing an executive order effective immediately directing the state health officer and surgeon general, Dr. Scott Rivkees, to declare a public health emergency in Florida.
 He authorized Rivkees to take “any action necessary to protect the public health."

 Rivkees subsequently said his department was moving ahead with those plans while “working directly with the Centers for Disease Control and Prevention" at the federal level and with local medical providers.